Halloween high: Bitcoin hits $6300 all time record – and the top 8 mistakes Bitcoin newbies will make

 2. Leaving coins on exchanges.
 Twenty-plus exchanges have been hacked and others have had governments shut them, or their banks, down.
 Don’t lose your coins.
 Always own your private keys.
 Always use a hardware wallet for amounts that would hurt if you lost that cash.
 Use a Trezor or a Ledger Nano-S hardware wallet to store your coins.

 3. Buy alt (“alternative”) coins.
 Many newbies to Bitcoin immediately think Bitcoin is expensive because each coin is $6000+.
 You can buy a tiny fraction of a bitcoin.
-You’re not spreading your risk by buying Etherium and Litecoin and the hundreds of other coins and tokens.
+You’re not spreading your risk by buying Ethereum and Litecoin and the hundreds of other coins and tokens.
 If Bitcoin fails then the whole blockchain sector goes down with it.
 Bitcoin has the network, it is the most liquid and will be the one for the foreseeable future that will attract the big investors.

 4. Leveraged trading rather than “hodling” (i.e. holding) accentuates your losses as well as gains.
 Typically 90 per cent of the people lose 100 per cent of their money within 90 days when learning from their trading mistakes.
 To get good at trading takes years of training.
 Don’t feed the pro traders with your cash.
 Don’t day trade; just buy and hold.